rodrigopivi/PlayApp/README.md

 Great real time support thanks to RethinkDB and Websockets.

-User authentication using JWT with httpOnly cookies.
+User registration and authentication using JWT with httpOnly cookies.

 Secured GraphQL endpoint.